-Students selecting the Master of Nursing create an individualized focus area under the guidance of a Scholarly Chair.
-Many student elect a nursing education, population health, policy, or nursing research focus area.
+Students selecting this track have the opportunity to create an individualized focus area.
+Many student select nursing education, population health, policy, or nursing research focus area.

 - Master of Nursing, Administrative Leadership

-The practice hours/fieldwork component in the second year permits substantive experience in a variety of settings in order to examine advanced nursing roles and apply core concepts into the real-world context of heath care.
-Students also complete a scholarly reflective portfolio guided by the student's Scholarly Chair.
+Students enroll in a set of core coursework and complete a minimum of 100 hours of fieldwork regardless of their track.
+These practice hours/fieldwork component in the second year permits substantive experience in a variety of settings in order to examine advanced nursing roles and apply core concepts into the real-world context of heath care.

 Curriculum and credit structure

-The program consists of 44 credits of curriculum; core, elective and pathway planning and portfolio coursework.
+The program consists of 44 credits.
 The curriculum highlights scholarly inquiry, health care systems, policies, and social issues related to the pressing health issues facing our state, nation, and the global community.
 Central to curriculum is the development of leadership skills in practice, research and education through theory, research methods, health care policy, and program development and evaluation.
 Core nursing values emerge through coursework in ethics, aesthetics, diversity and social justice.